-A line for PERFORMANCE_SCHEMA in the SHOW ENGINES output means that the Performance Schema is available, not that it is enabled.
+Because the Performance Schema is configured into the server at build time, a row for PERFORMANCE_SCHEMA appears in the output from SHOW ENGINES.
+This means that the Performance Schema is available, not that it is enabled.
 To enable it, you must do so at server startup, as described in the next section.